Contents

 Make sure these high-interest pages are easy to get to on your navigation menu.

-One caveat here: If a page is frequently visited but has a high bounce rate, that indicates that people aren’t finding what they expected on that page.
+One warning here: If a page is frequently visited but has a high bounce rate, that tells you that people aren’t finding what they expected on that page.
 Change its label to something more descriptive.
-And consider what services or information users might have been seeking and how you can make it more visible.
+Then, ask yourself what services or information users might have been looking for instead.
+Make that information more visible on your homepage.

 Least Visited Pages